lavanyago/Garden-/README.md

 ### Identity
 The identity was scaffolded using the .NET core identity tool.
 It largely uses the default setup, however, integration with SendGrid has been added for confirming email addresses on registration.

-The following command can be used to generate the custom identity pages:
-`dotnet aspnet-codegenerator identity -dc GardenIt.Models.Storage.ApplicationDbContext --files "Account.Register;Account.Login;Account.RegisterConfirmation"`